kentalks/go-study/README.md

-# 产品经理学Go
+# A Product Managers playing with Go
-## This is an example of notebooks for reading a book teaching golang.
+### This project is about reading Go learning books.

 gopls was not able to find modules in your workspace.
 When outside of GOPATH, gopls needs to know which modules you are working on.